-- 2 egg whites
+- 2 large egg whites

-- Optional: powdered sugar for dusting
+- Optional: confectioners' sugar for dusting

-2. Place the sugar and 2/3 cup water in a large heavy saucepan and heat gently, stirring, until the sugar dissolves.
+- Place the sugar and 2/3 cup water in a large heavy saucepan and heat gently, stirring, until the sugar dissolves.

-7. Spoon the marzipan onto your prepared work surface, and turn it with a metal spatula until it cools down enough to touch.
+- Spoon the marzipan onto your prepared work surface, and turn it with a metal spatula until it cools down enough to touch.

-9. Your marzipan can now be used immediately or stored by wrapping it in plastic wrap and keeping it in an airtight container.
+- Your marzipan now can be used immediately or stored by wrapping it in plastic wrap and keeping it in an airtight container.